Ndushie/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script in 100-lets_move creates  moves all files beginning with an uppercase letter to the directory /tmp/u.
 The script in 101-clean_emacs  deletes all files in the current working directory that end with the character ~.
-The script in 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+The script in 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory The script in 103-commas  lists all the files and directories of the current directory, separated by commas (,)